AffekeNommu/TemperatureThing/README.md

    !<br>
 GND

-Every 15 minutes it logs the temperature and time to arrays.
+Every 15 minutes it logs the temperature and time to a MySQL dtabase.
-Just before midnight it emails out the days readings as a CSV in the text of the email.
+Just before midnight it emails out the days instantaneous readings.
-It then resets the readings and starts logging again.
+It then reboots as a housekeeping event and starts logging again.

-There is a limitation in the amount of data you can put in the email but the data type used for the message body will happily hold 100 readings.

 Readings in temp allow for -10 to 125degC.

+My installation's readings are available at http://imgood.ruok.org if you would like to see.

 First full system project in Arduino and also first sharing on github.